SidneyHollingsworth/kickstarter-analysis/README.md

 #### Challenges Encountered:

-- I encountered challenges when performing my analysis.
-Such difficulties included human error, namely typos in my excel formulas, and having to convert [name timestamp] to data type more manageable. [how they were overcome.]
+- Difficulties encountered when performing my analysis included human error, namely typos in my excel formulas, and having to convert [name timestamp] to data type more manageable.
+Human error was overcome by very carefully reviewing all formulas.
+To convert [name timestamp], I used [formula].[how they were overcome.]

 ### Dataset limitations

+- Many unknowns; analysis assumes quality and tactics of all campaigns held equal
 - Small sample size amongst campaigns with larger goal.
 For example, there were x campaigns with a goal between x and y and z campaigns greater than v.
-- Many unknowns; analysis assumes quality and tactics of all campaigns held equal
-- different currencies; not sure if goal and outcome data was already converted to dollars
+- Assumption made about different currencies; not sure if goal and outcome data was already converted to dollars
 - Outcome of campaigns categorical rather than analysized by difference of pledged from goal

 #### Recommended Further Analysis